Srijon25/ChronosLang/spec.md

 ChronosLang is a compact, experimental programming language and interpreter built around three interlocking research-first capabilities:

 ⬤ Time-native programming.
 ChronosLang makes time a first-class part of the language: variables can be temporal (they carry a time-indexed history), assignments may be scheduled for future logical times, and a global Timeline allows programs and tools to move forward and backward through logical time.
 This enables reproducible time-based demos, exploratory “time-travel” debugging, and simple temporal reasoning inside programs.

 ⬤ Lightweight concurrency.
-The language exposes simple, deterministic concurrency primitives inspired by Go: go for background execution and unbuffered rendezvous channels (make(chan), ch <- v, <- ch).
-These primitives are intentionally minimal so concurrency behavior is easy to reason about and suitable for teaching, demos, and deterministic small-scale experiments.
+The language exposes simple concurrency primitives inspired by Go: go for background execution and unbuffered rendezvous channels (make(chan), ch <- v, <- ch).
+These primitives are intentionally minimal so concurrency behavior is easy to reason about and suitable for teaching and small demo programs.
+(Note: background scheduling uses Python threads, so low-level scheduling order is not guaranteed deterministic.)

-⬤ Hygienic compile-time macros + runtime reflection.
+⬤ Compile-time macros + runtime reflection.
 ChronosLang supports compile-time macros for AST-level transformations and a small runtime reflection API (reflect, reflect_type, reflect_globals, etc.) so programs can introspect and reason about their own structure and state.
 Macros let you build small language extensions and compile-time instrumentation without complicating the runtime semantics.
+Note: macros are “hygienic” only to the extent of deep-copying AST nodes; there is no automatic alpha-renaming.

 **Why I created ChronosLang**